KinveyApps/Scrumptious-iOS/README.md

 * [Download Facebook SDK](http://developers.facebook.com/ios/downloads/)

 ### Set-up the Backend
+1. Create your Scrumptious App on Facebook.
+    * Set up the "eat" action and "meal" object.
+2. Create a new App on Kinvey.
+    1. Create a "meals" collection.
+This is store the data for each meal uploaded by the users.
+    2. Create a "External Data" -> "Facebook" collection.
+Follow the steps in [this tutorial](http://devcenter.kinvey.com/ios/tutorials/facebook-opengraph-tutorial) set up the mappings between the Kinvey object and the Facebook object.

 ## Modifications to the Original Scrumptious
 1. Created MealModel object to represent the OG meal object.
 This is used to store the meal's information in the Kinvey backend.